 Show your game off to fellow students.

-When you have completed your game, pass it off with the lab assistant, zip up your code, and submit it.
+When you have completed your game, pass it off with the lab assistant.
+If you instructor requires it, zip up your code, and submit it.

 Installing Python and Pygame

 You’ll need Python and PyGame installed on your system to run and change the game.
 Follow these instructions to do the setup.

 Get Python 2.7.x, the latest version of 2.7, 32-bit version.
 (We know what we’re talking about.
 Don’t get a 3.x version of Python.
 Don’t get a 64-bit version of Python, even if your operating system is 64-bit, still get a 32-bit version.)